 When we receive an information request, such as a Freedom of Information Request, comments, compliments or complaints, we may generate a file.
 This normally contains the identity of the requester or complainant.

-Job applicants, current and former FCO Services employees
+Job applicants, current and former FCDO Services employees

 Information you provide during the recruitment process will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.